mkbeh/pyshella-toolkit/README.md

 option `--network` with value `host` can be omitted.
 ```

-`Files with log are located by host path ~/pyshella-toolkit/logs/`
+> File with log are located by host path ~/pyshella-toolkit/logs/

 ## Peers Scanner
 The `peers scanner` scans the network for available peers and